 Why now: from “just‑in‑time” to “just‑in‑case”

-Since 2020, a variety of major shocks have caused unprecedented disruptions to manufacturing operations—and exposed the fragility of hyper-efficient, centralized production models.
-In addition, customers—led by digital-native buyers—are demanding a greater level of real-time visibility and omni-channel consistency.
+In recent years, a variety of shocks have caused unprecedented disruptions to manufacturing operations and exposed the fragility of hyper-efficient, centralized production models.
 As a result, “just‑in‑time” models are transitioning to “just‑in‑case" strategies that prioritize overlapping networks, strategic overcapacity, and near/friend‑shoring to withstand shocks.

 However, three obstacles make this transition difficult to execute: